 Blood Mountain Loop: the hike

 The hike departs from Neels Gap on the Byron Reece Trail (view maps and driving directions), hiking southwest and following blue trail blazes through a cool, mossy stream valley filled with rhododendron and fern.
 The trail gains elevation steadily under a young forest canopy as it approaches the Appalachian Trail, carving through several sharp switchbacks as it climbs.

 The hike rapidly gains elevation as the AT crosses a series of vast, expansive rock outcrops and carves through a number of switchbacks.
 Views extend on the left from the outcrops, offering increasingly beautiful views of the surrounding hardwood-covered summits of the Chattahoochee National Forest.

 The elevation gain intensifies as the hike meets a series of tight switchbacks, scrambling over boulders and climbing rock stairs at 1.1 miles.
 The trail reaches a clearing at 1.6 miles, and the tree canopy opens to reveal a generous vista of Georgia’s southern Appalachian mountains.
 Views are especially beautiful in fall when the forest’s hardwood trees explode in a colorful array of color.

-The hike dives through a mountain laurel and pine canopy, nearing the summit.
+The hike dives through a canopy of mountain laurel and pine, nearing the summit.
 Vibrant green mosses and steel-blue lichen thrive on the high-elevation rock outcrops near the mountain’s peak.
 At 2.15 miles, the hike reaches the Blood Mountain summit, where a massive rock outcrop offers outstanding, sweeping views from its jagged brink.
 Alongside the summit, a historic, stacked-stone AT shelter offers rustic accommodations for thru-hikers on their epic, 2000+ mile journey from Georgia’s Springer Mountain to Mount Katahdin in Maine.

 Departing the summit, the hike continues following the Appalachian Trail northwest, following the AT’s white rectangular blazes.
 The hike drops elevation, diving through a dense tunnel of gnarly, twisted rhododendron and passing massive, gray boulders covered in lichen and moss.